opensearch-project/documentation-website/_benchmark/user-guide/contributing-workloads.md

 ## Testing the workload

-All workloads contributed to OpenSearch Benchmark must fulfil the following testing requirements:
+All workloads contributed to OpenSearch Benchmark must fulfill the following testing requirements:

 - All tests run to explore the workload and produce examples should be run on OpenSearch clusters.
 - The workload passes integration tests in order to be included in [workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/).
 To make sure the workload passes integration tests, run the following steps: